aurous37-lang/Hermes-Bonsai-Self-Improving-Agent-Loop/README.md

 ### Why This Works for Small Models

-A 1-bit 8B model will never match GPT-5 on raw reasoning.
-But that's not the target.
 The target is: **can it become a reliable agent with calibrated self-awareness and tool routing?**

 A model that:
 - Reasons compactly in a structured format